-ASA recognized activities derive the following benefits from ASA recognition:
+ASA recognized activities derive the following benefits from ASA recognition, subject to availability and relevant rules of use, including priority:

 - 1. Use of MIT name - 2.
-Scheduling of MIT classrooms through the Schedules Office, as prioritized by the ASA Executive Board.
+Scheduling of MIT classrooms through the Schedules Office.
 Student groups may additionally schedule time in CAC-administered spaces. - 3.
 A financial account with the Student Activities Financial Office. - 4.
 An Athena locker and webspace. - 5.
 A page on the MIT Engage database. - 6.
 ASA shared and private office space and storage space.
-Funded groups receive priority for receiving space allocations. - 7.
-The ASA's membership consists of all active and recognized student activities in good standing.
-Thus, each ASA-recognized group is entitled to a vote at ASA General Body Meetings.
+Funded groups may receive priority for receiving space allocations. - 7.
+Attendance and vote at the ASA General Body Meetings